Airbus A380: Passenger provisions

 The A380-800's cabin has 550 m2 of usable floor space, 40% more than the next largest airliner, the Boeing 747-8.

 The cabin has features to reduce traveller fatigue such as a quieter interior and higher pressurisation than previous generations of aircraft; the A380 is pressurised to the equivalent altitude of 1520 m up to 12000 m.
 It has 50% less cabin noise, 50% more cabin area and volume, larger windows, bigger overhead bins, and 60 cm more headroom than the 747-400.
 Seating options range from 3-room 12 m2 "residence" in first class to 11-across in economy.
 A380 economy seats are up to 48 cm wide in a 10-abreast configuration, compared with the 10-abreast configuration on the 747-400 that typically has seats 44.5 cm wide.
 On other aircraft, economy seats range from 41.5 to 52.3 cm in width.

-The A380's upper and lower decks are connected by two stairways, one fore and one aft, with both being wide enough to accommodate two passengers side by side; this cabin arrangement allows multiple seat configurations.
+The A380's upper and lower decks are connected by two stairways, one fore and one aft, both wide enough to accommodate two passengers side by side; this cabin arrangement allows multiple seat configurations.
 The maximum certified carrying capacity is 853 passengers in an all-economy-class layout, Airbus lists the "typical" three-class layout as accommodating 525 passengers, with 10 first, 76 business, and 439 economy class seats.
 Airline configurations range from Korean Air's 407 passengers to Emirates' two-class 615 seats and average around 480–490 seats.
-The Air Austral's proposed 840 passenger layout has not come to fruition.
+Air Austral's proposed 840 passenger layout has not come to fruition.
 The A380's interior illumination system uses bulbless LEDs in the cabin, cockpit, and cargo decks.
 The LEDs in the cabin can be altered to create an ambience simulating daylight, night, or intermediate levels.
 On the outside of the aircraft, HID lighting is used for brighter illumination.

 Airbus's publicity has stressed the comfort and space of the A380 cabin, and advertised onboard relaxation areas such as bars, beauty salons, duty-free shops, and restaurants.
-Proposed amenities resembled those installed on earlier airliners, particularly 1970s wide-body jets, which largely gave way to regular seats for more passenger capacity.
+Proposed amenities resembled those installed on earlier airliners, particularly 1970s wide-body jets, which largely gave way to regular seats for greater passenger capacity.
 Airbus has acknowledged that some cabin proposals were unlikely to be installed, and that it was ultimately the airlines' decision how to configure the interior.
 Industry analysts suggested that implementing customisation has slowed the production speeds, and raised costs.
 Due to delivery delays, Singapore Airlines and Air France debuted their seat designs on different aircraft prior to the A380.